swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 1. New regex-powered algorithms over strings, bringing the standard library up to parity with scripting languages
 2. Generic `Collection` equivalents of these algorithms in terms of subsequences
-3. `protocol CustomMatchingRegexComponent`, which allows 3rd party libraries to provide their industrial-strength parsers as intermixable components of regexes
+3. `protocol CustomPrefixMatchRegexComponent`, which allows 3rd party libraries to provide their industrial-strength parsers as intermixable components of regexes

 This proposal is part of a larger [regex-powered string processing initiative](https://forums.swift.org/t/declarative-string-processing-overview/52459).
 Throughout the document, we will reference the still-in-progress [`RegexProtocol`, `Regex`](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/StronglyTypedCaptures.md), and result builder DSL, but these are in flux and not formally part of this proposal.
 Further discussion of regex specifics is out of scope of this proposal and better discussed in another thread (see [Pitch and Proposal Status](https://github.com/apple/swift-experimental-string-processing/issues/107) for links to relevant threads).